cp6/servyrun/README.md

 [Demo website](https://servyrun.corbpie.com/) (read only functions enabled)

-The full features of Servyrun as of September 2023:
+The full features of Servyrun as of February 2026:

 - Store Server information
 - Store SSH keys